Company Liquidation in Norway

 The Register of Business Enterprises is notified after the liquidation process is ended.

-Company liquidation requested by a Court in Norway
+Company liquidation requested by a court in Norway

 In case of a company liquidation requested by a Court, a period of maximum one month for solving an issue which leaded to this situation can be granted (if the company had an expiration time, if the company didn’t report the structure of the management board, the name of the manager and the name of an auditor to the Register of Business Enterprises, if the company didn’t send for a period longer than six months the necessary fiscal documents to the Register of Company Accounts).
 Our Norwegian lawyers can handle the entire company liquidation procedure for you.